 If you use wireless internet at home, you probably have several devices connected to your network.
 It’s so easy to keep piling on additional devices, too: your new laptop, another video game console, a new tablet or even your friend’s phone.

-However, with your Wi-Fi network being so ubiquitous, you may begin to lose track of everything that’s connected, or worse, notice things that don’t belong.
+However, you may begin to lose track of everything that’s connected, or worse, notice things that don’t belong.
 There may even be users who have tried to connect to your Wi-Fi network without your permission or knowledge.

 This is bad news for a few reasons.
 Someone could be stealing your network bandwidth — or your personal information.
 Luckily, there are simple ways to determine which devices are connected to your network, and you can prune what should and shouldn’t be there.

 This is a relatively simple (and free) way to get an idea of who’s using your network.
 Log into your router to see the most up-to-date information about which devices are connected.
 Most models will support this as it’s a pretty universal feature.

 First, you’ll need your computer’s IP address.
 Tap or click here to learn how to find it.